EmeryCSI/CSI-244S24_GA6-Mongoose-MVC-and-RestAPI/README.md

 ## Setting up the Environment

-First, ensure Node.js and MongoDB are installed on your machine.
+First, ensure Node.js and Mongoose are installed on your machine.
 Then, set up your project:

 ```bash
 mkdir my-api